mciarletto/GameStoreUI/README.md

 This is a work in progress.
 Currently, a game is saved locally.
 The next step is to store and retrieve games in a database, and this is a working step in that direction.

+To try this project, it can be run locally, and it can also be seen at [http://www.mciarletto.com/gamestache/](http://www.mciarletto.com/gamestache/).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).